bbauska/W3Cx-4of5-thru-May-2024/README.md

 The W3C specification provides a concrete API to perform advanced key-value data management that is at the heart of most sophisticated query processors.
-It does so by using *transactional databases* to store keys and their corresponding values (one or more per key), and providing a means of traversing keys in a deterministic order.
+It does so by using <i>transactional databases</i> to store keys and their corresponding values (one or more per key), and providing a means of traversing keys in a deterministic order.
 This is often implemented through the use of persistent B-tree data structures which